AlanLuu/lox-go/doc/os.md

 - `os.fchown(fd, uid, gid)`, which changes the uid and gid of the specified file descriptor to `uid` and `gid`
     - Passing in `-1` for `uid` or `gid` will result in that uid or gid being unchanged
     - This method does not work on Windows and throws an error if called on there
+- `os.fork()`, which forks a child process and returns `0` in the child process and the pid of the newly created child process in the parent process as an integer
 - `os.fsync(fd)`, which forces a write of the file with the specified file descriptor to disk
 - `os.ftruncate(fd, size)`, which changes the size of the file specified by the file descriptor integer to `size` bytes specified as an integer
     - If `size` is less than the file size in bytes, the extra data is lost